RosterElf Logo

 Junior pay rates — full-time & part-time

-Junior percentages apply only to Children's Services Employee Level 1 and Level 2.
-Junior employees at Levels 3–5 must be paid the appropriate adult rate.
-Junior percentages are calculated from the corresponding Level 2 rate (see clause 14.3).
+Junior percentages apply only to Children's Services Employee Levels 1 and 2.
+Junior employees at Level 3 and above must be paid the applicable adult rate.
+Junior percentages are calculated from the corresponding Level 2 adult rate.

 Casual employees under the Children's Services Award receive a 25% casual loading and must be paid for a minimum of two hours per engagement, with higher rates applying when overtime is triggered.